 Your financial aid offer probably provides an average cost for books and materials, but depending on specific classes, you may need to budget more.
 For example, you may need to purchase specialty art or lab supplies, specific software or even tickets to local performances or speakers for certain classes.

 Social and pre-professional dues and fees

 Fraternities, sororities, pre-professional societies, clubs and student organizations often have membership fees, as well as costs associated with special events, trips, conferences and clothing.

 Sporting events, concerts, movies and other entertainment can add up.
-In addition, you may need to pay for cable or another TV subscription service, dining outside of a meal plan, snacks, beverages and more.
+In addition, you may need to pay for cable or streaming services, dining outside of a meal plan, snacks, beverages and more.